 Start by using a dark piece of scrapbook paper.
 Using a white ink pad, lightly randomly stamp on the paper with both stamps.

-To create a dimensional effect, heavily stamp in randomly areas.
+To create a dimensional effect, heavily stamp in random areas.
 This technique works really well when creating a nature background.

 For example, use two different types of leaves, two different kinds of flowers or two different snowflakes.
 Once the ink is thoroughly dry, you can then add your photos, journaling, embellishments, etc.

 3. Add depth to your scrapbooking stamping.
 Shading is key.